 - Applications for conferences that have already taken place will not be considered.

-- Preference will be given to applicants who did not receive a G.R.E.A.T.
-Award in the previous competition.
+- Preference will be given to applicants who have not already received a G.R.E.A.T Award.

 - Results will be emailed to all applicants approximately 2 weeks after the application deadline date.

 - G.R.E.A.T.
 Application Form [.pdf]